phill-holland/data-self-organisation-vi/README.md

 sycl::stream out(1024, 256, h);

+VI
+:g/Cli=898/.,.+0w! >> newfile.txt

+ordering issue, need to select a preference if two outputs have same date time

 This application demonstrates cellular automata, genetic algorithms and paralllel programming using Sycl and Intel's OneApi toolkit.

 This is a work in progress to investigate how a data storage solution may self organise into efficient data structures, for storage and retrieval of data, with the aim of identifying data patterns for arbitrary sentence structures (i.e. sequential data).